Coordinated Universal Time (UTC)

-Local time is based on time zone and Coordinated Universal Time (UTC).
-UTC is commonly referred to as International Time, Universal Time (UT), Zulu Time (U.S. military), or Greenwich Mean Time (GMT).
-GMT was established by international conference in 1884 as International Time.
+Coordinated Universal Time (UTC) is also called International Time, Universal Time (UT), Zulu Time or Greenwich Mean Time (GMT).
+GMT was established by international conference in 1884.
+It’s based on the local time in Greenwich England, sun's peak is set to noon.

-Twenty four hour time does not use "am" or "pm", but courts hours from midnight (0 hours) to 11 pm (23 hours).
+Twenty Four Hour time is used with Universal or Local time and does not use "am" or "pm", it courts hours from midnight (0 hours) to 11 pm (23 hours).

 12 |